cmalven/commute/README.md

 ## Install

 ```
-npm install -g shuttle
+npm install -g commute
 ```

 ## Setup

-Shuttle expects to find a file at `~/shuttle/projects.json` that defines the connection settings for each project.
+Commute expects to find a file at `~/commute/projects.json` that defines the connection settings for each project.

 ```
 [